awslabs/codecatalyst-blueprints-for-aws-pdk/blueprints/type-safe-api/README.md

     - Enter a **namespace** for your API.
 A namespace is a way to group services for an application.
     - Enter a **name** for your API.
     <img src="assets/images/type-safe-api-blueprint.png"/>
+    - Select the language you want to support for the generated Lambda handlers.
+You can select from Typescript, Java, or Python.
+The Lambda handler is the method in your code that processes operations.
+You can select multiple languages.
+    - Select the format for your API documentation.
+You can choose from HTML_REDOC, HTML2, MARKDOWN or PLANTUML.
+You can select multiple formats.
 6. Click **Apply blueprint** to apply the Type Safe API blueprint to your monorepo project.
+CodeCatalyst will automatically create a pull request.
+7. Merge the pending pull request to apply the blueprint.
 A new `packages/api` folder is created within your monorepo project which contains all of the API related source code for your configured Type Safe API.

 ## Project resources